firdh0/Bootcamp_Dibimbing_Data-Engineering/Day 21_Big Data Analytics with PySpark Part 2/Assignment/README.md

 * **Graph:**
     ![Graph of Overall Salary Distribution](final_visualizations/salary_distribution.png)
 * **Insight Interpretation:**
-    1. Right-Skewed Distribution: The shape of the histogram shows that the salary distribution tends to be right-skewed (positively skewed).
-This means that most customers have salaries in the lower range, while there are a small number of customers with much higher salaries, creating a long "tail" on the right side of the distribution.
+    1.  **Right-Skewed Distribution:** The most important insight is that the customer salary distribution is **right-skewed (or positively skewed)**.
+        - **Meaning:** Most customers are concentrated in the low to middle income range.
+Meanwhile, there are a small number of customers with very high incomes, which form a long “tail” on the right side of the graph.
+        - **Implications:** Because this distribution is not symmetrical, the average (*mean*) salary will be higher than the median.
+The median is a better measure to describe the “typical customer” because it is not overly influenced by the extreme incomes of a few individuals.

-    2. Mode (Peak) Around $75,000 - $80,000: The highest peak of the histogram (mode) is around $75,000 to $80,000.
-This indicates that most customers in this loyalty program have salaries in that range.
+    2.  **Majority Customer Concentration:** The highest peak of the histogram (mode) indicates that the most common salary range for customers is around **$75,000 to $80,000**.
+The vast majority of customers fall within the salary range below $125,000.

-    3. Majority Salary Concentration Below $100,000: The majority of frequencies (number of customers) are concentrated in the salary range below $100,000.
-After that point, the frequency of customers decreases sharply, although there are some customers with very high salaries.

-    4. Presence of Very High Salaries (Outlier): Although the frequency is low, the distribution shows customers with salaries reaching approximately $400,000.
-This indicates that this loyalty program successfully attracts a small segment of very high-income individuals.

-    5. Unimodal Shape: This distribution appears unimodal, meaning there is only one dominant peak.
-This indicates that most customers are clustered around a certain salary level.
+    3.  **Presence of High-Income Groups:** Although their numbers are small, the existence of customers with salaries above $150,000, $200,000, and up to $400,000 is evident.
+This group, despite its small size, may represent a highly valuable customer segment (high-value customers).

+    4.  **Data Anomaly:** There is a small bar in the negative salary range.
+This is likely an anomaly or error in the data that requires further investigation, as salaries are generally not negative.

 * **Conclusion:**
-    Overall, the income distribution of customers in this loyalty program is dominated by individuals with medium to lower-medium salaries, with a peak in the range of $75,000 - $80,000.
-Nevertheless, the program also successfully attracts a small segment of high-income customers.
-The implication is that loyalty program strategies may need to consider segmentation based on income levels, as the majority of customers are in a certain salary range, but there is also potential to target high-income segments with appropriate offers.
+   In conclusion, the customer base of this loyalty program is **dominated by individuals with incomes in the low to middle segments**.
+The profile of the “typical customer” has a salary of around $75,000-$80,000.

 ### 9. Demographic Composition
 * **Question:** What is the composition of marital status (`Marital_Status`) within each education category (`Education`)?